Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-protech/TASKS.md

 * Objective: analyze and design your company's jobs using [ONET](https://www.onetonline.org/)
 ***
 ### Managers
-* ONET-SOC code and title:
+* **ONET-SOC code and title:** 11-1021.00 - General and Operations Managers
-* 5 most important tasks they carry out (provide the importance score, in Details):
+* **5 most important tasks they carry out (provide the importance score, in Details):**
-* Is this job routine?
-Your judgment (0-10):
+1. (77%) Review financial statements, sales or activity reports, or other performance data to measure productivity or goal achievement or to identify areas needing cost reduction or program improvement.
+2. (76%) Direct and coordinate activities of businesses or departments concerned with the production, pricing, sales, or distribution of products.
+3. (75%) Direct administrative activities directly related to making products or providing services.
+4. (73%) Prepare staff work schedules and assign specific duties.
+5. (72%) Monitor suppliers to ensure that they efficiently and effectively provide needed goods or services within budgetary limits.
+* **Is this job routine?
+Your judgment (0-10):** (3) Managerial activities are not mainly routine since they cannot be accomplished by following some rules.
+Each day you need different solutions to solve different kinds of problems.
-* Is this job cognitive?
-Your judgment (0-10):
+* **Is this job cognitive?
+Your judgment (0-10):** (8) Managerial activities are cognitive since they are not physical.
+You need knowledge and experience.
-* 5 most important skills they require to possess (provide the importance score, in Details):
+* **5 most important skills they require to possess (provide the importance score, in Details):**
+1. (75%) *Active Listening* — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times
+2. (75%) *Coordination* — Adjusting actions in relation to others' actions.
+3. (75%) *Monitoring* — Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.
+4. (75%) *Social Perceptiveness* — Being aware of others' reactions and understanding why they react as they do.
+5. (75%) *Speaking* — Talking to others to convey information effectively.
-* 5 technology skills:
+* **5 technology skills:**
-* Education:
+1. *Accounting software* — Fund accounting software; Intuit QuickBooks ; Sage 50 Accounting; Tax software
+2. *Analytical or scientific software* — IBM SPSS Statistics ; Minitab  ; SAS  ; The MathWorks MATLAB
+3. *Business intelligence and data analysis software* — IBM Cognos Impromptu  ; Oracle Business Intelligence Enterprise Edition  ; Qlik Tech QlikView  ; Tableau
+4. *Customer relationship management CRM software* — Oracle Eloqua; Sage ACT!; Salesforce software  ; Sugar CRM
+5. *Data base user interface and query software* — Amazon Web Services AWS software ; Data entry software ; Microsoft Access ; Oracle software
-* Wages:
+* **Education:**
+1. (29%) Bachelor's degree.
+2. (19%) Some college, no degree.
+3. (15%) High school diploma or equivalent.
+* **Wages:** Median wages (2019): $48.45 hourly, $100,780 annual
-* Top industry:
+* **Top industry:**
+1. Retail Trade (12% employed in this sector)
+2. Professional, Scientific, and Technical Services (11%)

 ### Engineers
 * **ONET-SOC code and title:** 17-2072.00 - Electronics Engineers, Except Computer